asartalo/sugod/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, run `bundle exec rake submit[<patch|minor|major>]`, which will bump the version, update the changelog, create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, run `./releash.sh <patch|minor|major>`, which will bump the version, update the changelog, create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing